 How to use

-Prepare a PowerPoint presentation
+Use a PowerPoint timer

 Break the deck into sections